teson2000/REST-x/general.md

 * TIME_FMT - H:i:s
 * HINT - get data entry guidance for resource.

+## HATEOAS
+Possible actions and intents on resource should be listed in a links section.

 ## Verbs
 To comply with HTTP-standrds, the REST-verbs should be used as follows: